Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

  - Tabitha throws some rocks around and nicksthe first wolf
  - Tarot runs forward and finds the other wolf's weakness, then bashes its head in with his pick.
  - The first wolf unprones itself and runs away, tail between its legs.
-80 XP
+80 #xp/award

 we take 10 minutes to patch up.
 Aldon lays on hands and refocuses; Tabitha substitutes a cantrip and casts mage armor.

 We continute onward and arrive at the grove.
 It's very quiet, lit by the afternoon sun, bathed in golden light.
 There are flowers and butterflies around, it's a very pretty place.
 Tabitha's *detect magic* pings nothing.
 Anthil, Tarot, and Aldon look around.
 Anthil finds small splatters of blood in some bushes, and human footprints, and clawed footprints of a halfling-sized biped.
 He leads us along the trail.
-The trail splits into two pairs of footprints, Cole and Lydia, and then one ends in more blood splatters.
+The trail splits into two pairs of footprints, presumably Cole and Lydia, and then one ends in more blood splatters.
 There are drag marks, and another pair of humanlike footprints there.
-Anthil leads us along the trail.
+Anthil leads us along the trail with the drag marks.

 The forest opens onto a river, and there are some people - who look like bandits - around, resting.
 A dog alerts on us - well, on Aldon.
 Aldon greets the probably-bandit (and dog) on guard.
 The guard demands to know who Aldon is.
 He introduces himself and says he's looking for a young girl.
 The guard says "no, now fuck off".
 Aldon turns to leave, but the guard tells him to stop and demands to take his stuff.